The Governing Body

 I became a governor at Mill Lane in December 2015.
 I am retired but have spent most of my working life helping children.
 My main job has been as a social worker specialising in adoption and, in my last post, I ran a therapeutic service for children who had experienced early deprivation and trauma.
 I have also worked in schools as a classroom assistant when my daughter was young.
 As well as my daughter, I have three adult step children, whom I helped to raise, and 9 grandchildren.

-Linked subject area: SEND
+Linked subject area: Safeguarding

 Mr Sam Thompson